 Did you know Germany was the third most sought international study destination after the USA and UK?
 After successfully completing your degree in our program, you will automatically be eligible to stay in the country for up to 18 months on a job-seeking visa.
 And since you have the opportunity to learn German as part of your studies at the Karls, the Master program really gives you the chance to take a crucial step towards a job in Germany afterward.

 Do you see yourself as a part of the Karls community?
 Do you want to make a difference – for yourself and others?
 Are in the process of transforming yourself and need help?
 We would love to hear from you!
 The general study requirements for our Master’s program are:

-- A degree (at least 3 years of studies) in business administration, economic or a related field of studies.
+- A degree (at least 3 years of studies) in business administration, economics or a related field of studies.

-- In case your degree is not equivalent, you have the possibility to enroll in our PreMaster program for one semester and afterwards join the Master’s (more information).
+- In case your degree is not equivalent, you have the possibility to enroll in our PreMaster program for one semester and afterward join the Master’s (more information).